 Our moods are heavily dependent on our sleep habits.
 Being sleep deprived equates a much higher risk for depression and other mental disorders.
 Once again, the effects are cyclical–lack of sleep exacerbates depression and irritability, which makes sleep even worse, and so on.
 The desire to exercise, eat healthy foods, and engage in positive relationships with friends and loved ones decreases as depression worsens.
 Resulting weight gain and lack of proper nutrition, as well as a feeling of isolation from lack of quality relationships, makes the depression even worse and can cause sleep apnea to become even more severe.
 It’s a brutal spiral and the longer it goes on, the harder it is to escape it.

 The impact of quality sleep on our mental wellness can’t be overstressed.
 If you, or a loved one, is showing any of the symptoms of sleep apnea, you need to reach out to a health care professional right away.
 Don’t wait–it’s not worth it!
-If you’re in the Denver Metro area, give us a call at 1-844-807-5337 (1-844-80-SLEEP) to speak with one of our sleep experts.
-We can answer your questions and connect you with one of our local providers for a FREE consultation.
+Click here to find a provider near you.
 Don’t wait for things to get worse–call today!